 The structure of the edge plasma leading to the burst of type III ELMs into the scrape-off layer, as measured with the gas puff imaging diagnostic, is shown in Fig. 4.
-The analysis shown in this figure corresponds to poloidal line-outs in the images at the peak in the $D{\alpha}$ emission region which is located ~3 cm inside the separatrix (see Fig. 1, for example), typically at the foot of the pedestal.
+The analysis shown in this figure corresponds to poloidal line outs in the images at the peak in the D{α} emission region which is located ~ 3 cm inside the separatrix (see Fig. 1, for example), typically at the foot of the pedestal.
 Although the mode driving the ELM may be, according to models, initially located further up in the pedestal, the mode grows affecting the foot of this pedestal in a short period of time as can be seen in Figs. 2 and 5 of Ref.
 18 (peeling-ballooning model) or Fig. 1 of Ref.
 3 (peeling model).
 Consequently, the measurement with the GPI setup at the foot of the pedestal should reflect the growth of the driving mode even if it initially located at a smaller radius.

-Before the ELM the edge emission is characterized by a 10% root-mean-square (RMS) fluctuation level (Fig. 4(a)) and a broadband poloidal wave-number spectrum (Fig. 4(b)), peaking towards low $k{pol}$ (i.e., long wavelengths).
+Before the ELM the edge emission is characterized by a 10% root-mean-square (rms) fluctuation level [Fig. 4(a)] and a broadband poloidal wave-number spectrum [Fig. 4(b)], peaking toward low k{pol} (i.e., long wavelengths).
 These are typical characteristics for an H-mode edge obtained with a moderate amount auxiliary heating power (2 MW).
-Approximately 40-50 μs before the ELM burst at t= tELM, the edge of the plasma, where the D $\alpha$ emission originates, shows an increase in fluctuation levels and increase in the spectrum amplitudes localized to low poloidal wave-numbers ( $k{pol} < 3 \text{ cm}^{-1}$ ).
+Approximately 40-50 μ s before the ELM burst at $t=t{\rm ELM}$, the edge of the plasma, where the D{α} emission originates, shows an increase in fluctuation levels and increase in the spectrum amplitudes localized to low poloidal wave numbers ($k{\rm pol}$ < 3 cm-1).

-The data in Fig. 4 is obtained from an average over 19 similar type III ELMs, including the one shown in Figs. 1 and 2.
+The data in Fig. 4 are obtained from an average over 19 similar type III ELMs, including the one shown in Figs. 1 and 2.
 In general, in a similar way as Fig. 1, only one primary filament develops within the 25 cm of poloidal coverage of the GPI diagnostic.
-Since this poloidal distance corresponds to $17^{\circ}$ of toroidal angle, this observation is then consistent with the minimum separation distance discussed in connection to Fig. 3.
-It should be pointed out, that the $D{\alpha}$ emission in the scrape-off layer quickly evolves (within a few camera frames, $<20 \ \mu$ s) into a set of sub-structures resulting from the break-up of primary filaments.
-For example, the primary filament seen in Fig. 1 breaks up in this way as soon as it completes it separation from the edge (t - tELM = 16 $\mu$ s), another primary filaments enters the field of view of the camera from the top and propagates radially and poloidally beyond the shadow of the limiter before breaking up.
+Since this poloidal distance corresponds to 17° of toroidal angle, this observation is then consistent with the minimum separation distance discussed in connection to Fig. 3.
+It should be pointed out, that the D{α} emission in the scrape-off layer quickly evolves (within a few camera frames, $<20 \mu s$) into a set of substructures resulting from the breakup of primary filaments.
+For example, the primary filament seen in Fig. 1 breaks up in this way as soon as it completes it separation from the edge (t-t{ELM} = 16 μ s).
+Another primary filament enters the field of view of the camera from the top and propagates radially and poloidally beyond the shadow of the limiter before breaking up.

 Finally, and most importantly, the increase in spectral amplitudes at long wavelengths as the ELM develops within the separatrix shows no particular mode structure.
-Nevertheless this increase, as indicated earlier, affects low poloidal wavenumbers only and does not extend to higher $k{pol}$ values.
-This observation is consistent with the broad probability density function show in Fig. 3.
-It should be pointed out, though, that the limited spatial coverage of the GPI diagnostic imposes an upper bound on the wavelengths accessible to $\lambda{pol} \sim 12$ cm, corresponding to $\sim 9^{\circ}$ of toroidal angle.
+Nevertheless this increase, as indicated earlier, affects low poloidal wave numbers only and does not extend to higher $k{\rm pol}$ values.
+This observation is consistent with the broad probability density function shown in Fig. 3.
+It should be pointed out, though, that the limited spatial coverage of the GPI diagnostic imposes an upper bound on the wavelengths accessible to $\lambda{\rm pol} \sim 12\,$ cm, corresponding to $\sim 9^{\circ}$ of toroidal angle.